-I used my current favorite yeast roll recipe as the jumping off point and worked in pumpkin puree, pumpkin pie spice, and plenty of cinnamon and brown sugar.
-I love this recipe too but it makes quite a hearty amount and we just don’t need all those rolls.
+I used my favorite yeast roll recipe as the jumping off point and worked in pumpkin puree, pumpkin pie spice, and plenty of cinnamon and brown sugar for these pumpkin cinnamon rolls.

 The glaze is a simple glaze of cream cheese, confectioners’ sugar, and a splash of cream.
 It makes more than the average person may want on their rolls, but it keeps for weeks in the fridge.
 I’m a dip, glaze, and frosting-aholic, and can never have too much.
 I keep a little cup on the side of my plate so I can double-dip.

 The glaze soaks into the nooks and crannies and adds even more moisture and softness.
 Total gooey, cinnamon-and-sugary, juicy perfection.